by Dan Smith

 - In 2014, BookCon, a fan convention, was added, and attendance has grown each year, with over 20,000 in 2018.

-After personally seeing the slow demise of BookExpo Canada (BEC) - the last BEC was in 2008 – I worry about BookExpo.
+After personally seeing the slow demise of BookExpo Canada (BEC) – the last BEC was in 2008 – I worry about BookExpo.
 For three consecutive years, I witnessed BEC attendance dwindle, and in 2008, the lack of excitement and buzz was tangible.
-BookExpo 2018 was certainly still a vibrant event, but with the number of exhibitors shrinking each year (several large publishers did not exhibit in) and attendance nowhere near what it used to be, you have to wonder.
+BookExpo 2018 was undoubtedly still a vibrant event.
+Still, with the number of exhibitors shrinking each year (several large publishers did not exhibit in) and attendance nowhere near what it used to be, you have to wonder.

-If BookExpo does close in the future, many authors will lose an important promotional tool, as well as an event that is a wonderful way to learn and understand the entire publishing industry
+If BookExpo does close in the future, many authors will lose an essential promotional tool, as well as an event that is a wonderful way to learn and understand the entire publishing industry